longkey1/llmc/README.md

 system = "You are a helpful assistant. {{input}}" user = "Please help me with: {{input}}"
 ```

+You can also create prompt files in multiple directories.
+The tool will search for prompt files in all configured directories in the order they are specified in the configuration.

 Use the prompt:
 ```bash